 Coupled that with Castelli’s proprietary Affinity lycra on the inside leg sections, the Volo bib shorts felt as though it’s a second skin.

 The material is very comfortable with little chances of chafing.
-They’re stretchy and more importantly they retain their shape after several rounds of washing.
+They’re stretchy and more importantly, they retain their shape after several rounds of washing.

 One of the first things you’ll notice about the Volo bib shorts is fabric is quite thin, but not as thin as the Inferno bib shorts.
-The thinness provides plenty of breathability for the hot days during the summer.
+The thinness provides plenty of breathability for hot days during the summer.

 But having said that, I’ve also ridden with the Volo bib shorts in temperatures down to between 12 to 15 degrees Celsius and I don’t feel the chill.

-KISS Air Seat Pads
+KISS Air Chamois

 For the Volo bib shorts, Castelli uses the KISS Air Seat Pad to bring down the costs.

 While it doesn’t have the premium feel and materials, it ticks all the boxes functionality wise.
-The pads gone through a bacteriostatic treatment to avoid infection and bacterial growth.
+The pads have gone through a bacteriostatic treatment to avoid infection and bacterial growth.
 The surface has variable thickness with little soft, spongy dimples all over it.

-The thickness is at the maximum around the ischial zone where the hip bones are and it tapers down at the perineum and towards the outer perimeter.
+The thickness is at the maximum around the ischial zone where the hip bones are, and it tapers down at the perineum and towards the outer perimeter.

 Giro Air Grippers